Synovial fluid analysis

 - Harvard Medical School

 Synovial fluid analysis is helpful for determining the underlying cause of arthritis, particularly for septic or crystal-induced arthritis.
 The white cell count, differential count, cultures, Gram stain, and crystal search using polarized light microscopy are the most useful studies.
 An overview of synovial fluid analysis in the native joint is discussed here.
 Septic arthritis, prosthetic joint infections, gonococcal arthritis, and fungal and mycobacterial arthritis are discussed in detail separately.
-(See "Septic arthritis in adults" and "Prosthetic joint infection: Epidemiology, clinical manifestations, and diagnosis" and "Prosthetic joint infections: Treatment" and "Disseminated gonococcal infection" and "Skeletal tuberculosis".)
+(See "Septic arthritis in adults" and "Prosthetic joint infection: Epidemiology, clinical manifestations, and diagnosis" and "Prosthetic joint infection: Treatment" and "Disseminated gonococcal infection" and "Skeletal tuberculosis".)

 Arthrocentesis with synovial fluid analysis should be attempted in all patients who have a joint effusion or signs suggestive of inflammation within the joint, without a known cause.
 The most important reason to perform a synovial fluid analysis is to evaluate for septic arthritis in a patient presenting with an acutely swollen joint that is painful and warm.
 (See "Septic arthritis in adults".)